How to Build a Secure Remote Work Stack (Email, Storage, Chat)

 • Backups and recovery procedures tested

-• Incident response plan documented and rehearsed
+• Incident response plan documented (see incident response fundamentals)

 Common Remote Security Mistakes